rishabhrajput488/Music-Store-Analysis-SQL/README.md

 Query Tool: SQL Server Management Studio

 Overview:
-In this project, we will analyze the data of a music store using SQL.
+In this project, I have analyzed the data of a music store using SQL.
 By examining the sales data, customer data, and product data, we aim to identify patterns, trends, and anomalies.
 Our goal is to answer a set of questions related to the store’s business performance.

 Questions to Answer:
 We’ll address the following questions at different levels of complexity: